clearlinux/clear-linux-documentation/source/clear-linux/tutorials/multi-boot/multi-boot.rst

    .. note::
       Windows normally creates its own EFI partition (100MB) if none exists.
-      In this case, it sees the EFI partition created during the Clear Linux installation and won't create its own.
+      In this case, it sees the EFI partition created during the |CL|
+      installation and won't create its own.

 #.
 Select the newly created partition and follow the remaining prompts
    to complete the installation of Windows.
-(See Figure 15.
+See Figure 15.

    |multi-boot-15|